MileHacker Logo

 Protected Areas & Conservation

-Lagoa de Cima and its surrounding areas are part of local ecological protection efforts.
+Lagoa de Cima and the surrounding region are part of local ecological protection efforts.

 Ecosystems Under Protection